CamNorman/Bias_Variance/README.md

-Packages Used: Seaborn  Using visuals to show the comparison between two different variables
+Packages Used: Seaborn  Using visuals to show comparisons between two different variables